microsoft/TypeScript/doc/spec.md

 * they are the same primitive type,
 * they are the same type parameter,
 * they are union types with identical sets of constituent types, or
-* they are non-union object types with identical sets of members.
+* they are object types with identical sets of members.

 Two members are considered identical when